 That was a low moment for everyone.

-The problem with anger stems from the difficulty in identifying whether or not it’s grounded on actual injustice or due to our pride being bruised.
-In the case of the bitter mom or dad getting upset at a bad call against their child, more often than not, it’s a direct result of their pride and not a real case of injustice.
+The problem with anger stems from the difficulty in identifying whether or not it’s grounded on actual injustice or due to our bruised pride.
+In the case of the bitter mom or dad getting upset at a bad call against their child, more often than not, it’s a direct result of their wounded ego and not a real case of injustice.

 If we take this example and apply it to infinitely more complex problems, like the Presidential election, evaluating whether or not our anger is legitimate becomes all the more difficult.
-Inequality certainly prevails but little agreement as to exactly how it has occurred is debated.
+Indeed prevails, but little agreement exists on how to solve the problem.
 Without clear headed dialogue, we become susceptible to the whims of social media, news agencies, and manipulations by special interest groups.
 The result, our passions become tools to manipulate our thoughts rather than real God-given indicators of right and wrong.

 In a real sense, we become our own worse enemy.